 How about turning Marcel’s Music Journal into a viable media enterprise?

 I’ve been considering turning MMJ into an actual print magazine with some features and interviews that you wouldn’t be able to view online, but I think that I would have to pull together some money for that first.

 Ah fuck it, I was going to avoid asking anything regarding personal tastes, but let’s do a little something for the fans.
 What’s the release that everyone should be listening to right now?

-There’s this really cool techno/house produced named ∆LE that I interviewed recently who has some incredible singles on his SoundCloud and deserves way more attention.
+There’s this really cool techno/house produced named ?LE that I interviewed recently who has some incredible singles on his SoundCloud and deserves way more attention.
+I know techno isn’t everyone’s idea of good music, but knowing How to create your own techno music involves putting in some serious work, so these artists deserve all the support.
 You should check out his page.
 My personal favorites are “Redefine Beauty” and “Grooby Boob”.

 Also, if anyone hasn’t heard it already, you should listen to The Caretaker’s AN EMPTY BLISS BEYOND THIS WORLD.
 It’s my favorite album of all time.
 It’s simply life-affirming, and one of the most emotional albums I’ve ever listened to.